AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 Note that generic lambdas, introduced with C++14, are shortcuts for member templates.
-A simple lambda computing the “sum” of two arguments of arbitrary types:
+A simple lambda computing the "sum" of two arguments of arbitrary types:
 ```c++
 [] (auto x, auto y)
 {